 The tallest mountain peak in the United States is Mount McKinley in the Alaska Range, which stands 20,320 feet (6,194 meters) above sea level.
-After Mount McKinley, Hawaii's Mauna Kea Mountain is the next tallest, at 13,796 feet (4,205 meters) tall.
-The tallest mountain peak in the contiguous United States is Mount Rainier in Washington, at 14,417 feet (4,394 meters) high.
+After Mount McKinley, Mount Logan is the next tallest, at 19,545 feet (5,959 meters), followed by Mount Orizaba, Mount St. Elias and Mount Popocatepetl.
+The tallest mountain peak in the contiguous United States is Mount Whitney which stands at 14,505 feet (4421.0 meters).

 - Rocky Mountains - The Rocky Mountains are a major mountain range in North America, running 3,000 miles across the US and Canada, from western Canada to the state of New Mexico.
 The Rocky Mountains The Rockies include several subranges, including the Wasatch, Bitterroots, Big Horn, and Front Ranges.